 The most common behavioral therapies that have been productive in treating alcohol use disorder in the United States include:

 This therapy involves techniques to modify behaviors and improve coping skills by identifying dysfunctional thinking.
-CBT is considered a short-term therapy because it only requires 12-24 sessions for the patient to experience results.
+CBT is considered a short-term therapy because it only requires 12-24 sessions to experience results.

 This therapy involves giving tangible awards to individuals to support positive behavioral change.

 This therapy uses motivational interviewing techniques to help patients resolve uncertainties about substance use cessation.

 This structured, multi-part behavioral treatment consists of evidence-based practices, including relapse prevention, family therapy, group therapy, drug education, and self-help.